theodds/2024-ISBA-Short/README.md

 # Required Packages

 Most of the R packages needed can be installed from CRAN.
-There are a few of exceptions, which need to be installed from GitHub using the `devtools` package.
+There are a few of exceptions, which need to be installed using the `devtools` package.
 For Tony's presentations, you will need the following.

 - `Batman`, which contains miscellaneous BART functions, available here: